idio-lang/DIPS/source/implementing-idio/evaluator/expansion.rst

 it gets much more complicated than that.
 I guess you get used to it.

-We simple scripting folk are more familiar with using the *dollar* symbol to represent expanding things to we only need something to start quasiquotation.  ``#`` introduces weird stuff, we're calling this world templating so :samp:`#T\\{ + 1 ${var} }` it is.
+We simple scripting folk are more familiar with using the *dollar* symbol to represent expanding things and then we only need something to start quasiquotation.  ``#`` introduces weird stuff, we're calling this world templating so :samp:`#T\\{ + 1 ${var} }` it is.

 So, within those lists we can ask for expressions to be evaluated and